SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - `LLAMA_BUILD_TESTS` is set to `OFF` because we don't need tests, it'll make the build a bit quicker.
 - `LLAMA_BUILD_EXAMPLES` is `ON` because we're gonna be using them.
 - `LLAMA_BUILD_SERVER` - see above.
 Note: Disabling `LLAMA_BUILD_EXAMPLES` unconditionally disables building the server, both must be `ON`.

+If you'd ignore all of those variables, the default would be used - in case of `LLAMA_BUILD_*` variables, all of those is `ON` (if you're building llama.cpp as standalone app, which you most likely are).
+`CMAKE_BUILD_TYPE` is *usually* set to `Release` by default, but not *always*, so i'd rather set it manually.
+`CMAKE_INSTALL_PREFIX` is not necessary at all if you don't intend to install the executables and you're fine with adding the build dir's `/bin` subdirectory to PATH.

 Now, let's build the project.
 Replace `X` with amount of cores your CPU has for faster compilation.